esl/virtual-elixirconf-eu-jekyll/_speakers/sandesh-soni.md

 type: speaker
 ---

 Sandesh is a BEAM enthusiast.
 He helps with Elixir meetups in India.
-He is building Society-kart, a group buying e-commerce platform.
-One of his goals for life is to plant and grow a minimum 100 trees.
+He is building Society-kart, a group-buying e-commerce platform.
+One of his goals for life is to plant and grow a minimum of 100 trees.